tilo/embedded_localization/README.md

 Model translations with `embedded_localization` use default ActiveRecord features and do not limit any ActiveRecord functionality.

+On top of that, you also get tools for checking into which locales an attribute was translated to, as well as for checking overall translation coverage.

 ## Requirements

 * ActiveRecord > 3.0.0.rc   # Tested with Rails 4.0.2, 3.2.18, 3.2.2